No products in the cart.

 Fear not, though, there are still some great phones available that have full QWERTY hardware keyboards for your pleasure.
-Two of these are the LG Xpression and the Pantech Renue, two manufacturers who appreciate not everybody needs a 1000 dollar iPhone or Galaxy S.
+Such as, the LG Xpression and the Pantech Renue, two manufacturers who appreciate not everybody needs a 1000 dollar iPhone or Galaxy S.

 MicroSD Card Slot

 Battery Life (Talk/Standby)